-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-These images were shot in the streets of Chinatown in Montreal, if I'm not mistaken ...
-(And I'm tired of discovering, after the fact, that she extracted video almost the same images than me to talk about it on his own blog.)
+These images were shot in the streets of Chinatown in Montreal(And I laugh when I discover, afterwards, that she has extracted from the video almost the same images than me to talk about it on his own blog.)

 In real life

-Since then, we have met "In real life" as they say on the web (IRL).
-The first time in Montreal, where she lives, in November 2009.
-Marie-Julie picked me up at the airport and inflicted a poutine (and a note in his blog In transit) to celebrate that ! !!
+Since then, we have met "in real life" as they say on the web (IRL).
+The first time was in Montreal, where she lives, in November 2009.
+Marie-Julie came to pick me up at the airport and inflicted on me a poutine (and a note in his blog In transit) to celebrate!!

-"Why blog?
-Asked Canoe.ca… For pleasure.
-For sharing, exchanges, meetings!
+"Why blog? "asked Canoe.ca...for fun.
+For sharing, exchanges, encounters!